UIZE/UIZE-JavaScript-Framework/README.md

 CSS templates are JavaScript templates that are compiled to CSS files by the build system, and additionally wrapped as CSS modules that can be required as dependencies of widget modules.

 CSS templates can require JavaScript modules through use of the `@required` directive.
 This allows CSS templates to declare dependencies on modules that define shared values for styles that are to be common across multiple different CSS files, as well as functions from CSS utility modules.
-While not the same as systems like [[http://lesscss.org][LESS]] and [[http://sass-lang.com][SASS]], UIZE's CSS templates system can be used to accomplish a lot of the same objectives of factoring out shared theme-wide styles and creating reusable functions for simplifying the creation of more complex style rules.
+While not the same as systems like [LESS](http://lesscss.org) and [SASS](http://sass-lang.com), UIZE's CSS templates system can be used to accomplish a lot of the same objectives of factoring out shared theme-wide styles and creating reusable functions for simplifying the creation of more complex style rules.

-Below is an example of a CSS template taken from the [[Uize.Widgets.ColorSwatch.Widget][color swatch]] widget...
+Below is an example of a CSS template taken from the color swatch (Uize.Widgets.ColorSwatch.Widget) widget...

 EXAMPLE